caspule/caspule/docs/source/usage/example_system_setup.rst

 .. code-block:: text

-    special_bonds lj 1 1 1 angle no
+    special_bonds lj 0 1 1 angle yes

-Use full LJ (no scaling) for 1–2, 1–3, 1–4 neighbors, without excluding LJ for angles.
+Skip LJ for directly bonded 1‑2 pairs while retaining full LJ on 1‑3 pairs that form angles/dihedrals and on all 1‑4 neighbors.

 .. code-block:: text